amitshky/vulkanBasics/README.md

 ### Queue families
 * Every Vulkan operation requries commands to be submitted to a queue
 * Each family of queues only allows a subset of commands

+### Logical device and queues
+* Specify which queues to create after querying queue families
+* Currently available drivers will only allow to create a small number of queues for each queue family
+	* you don't really need more than one
+* We can create all of the command buffers on multiple threads and then submit them all at once on the main thread
+* you can assign priorities to the queues
+* Queues are automatically created with the logical device
+	* Device queues are implicitly destroyed when the device is destroyed

 ## References